 Chris Pine @chrispine

-Fortunately, that’s easier now than ever before.
-Chris Pine’s book will teach you how to program.
+At least it used to be.
+Chris Pine will teach you how to program.
 You’ll learn to use your computer better, to get it to do what you want it to do.
-Starting with small, simple one-line programs to calculate your age in seconds, you’ll see how to advance to fully structured, real programs.
+Starting with small, simple one-line programs to calculate your age in seconds, you’ll see how to write interactive programs, to use APIs to fetch live data from the internet, to rename your photos from your digital camera, and more.
 You’ll learn the same technology used to drive modern dynamic websites and large, professional applications.

 Don’t forget you can get 35% off with your Devtalk discount!
 Just use the coupon code “devtalk.com" at checkout